liveforeverx/oonad/README.md

         value
     end         # {:error, :division_by_zero}

-In default implementation, on every left.right(...) call, if the left hand value is nil, or {:error, _}, than it will be returned instead of chaining through (which would usually cause an exception).
+In default implementation, on every left.right(...) call, if the left hand value is nil, or {:error, _}, then it will be returned instead of chaining through (which would usually cause an exception).

 You can implement your own behavior: